EbrahimiAmirHosein/TCGA-Histology-Hub/README.md

 - **CSV Format**: The `--patient-ids` CSV file must have a `Patient ID` column.
 Other columns are ignored.
 Ensure IDs match the GDC API format (e.g., `TCGA-XX-XXXX`).
 - **Checksum Verification**: The script skips downloading files that exist with matching MD5 checksums, ensuring no redundant downloads.
 - **Retry Logic**: Failed downloads (e.g., due to connection issues) are retried up to 3 times with exponential backoff.
-- **Slide Dimensions**: Not available in GDC metadata.
-Use OpenSlide to extract dimensions from downloaded SVS files.
 - **Large Downloads**: Downloading slides (especially with `--download-type both` or `--projects all`) may require significant time and storage due to large file sizes.

 ## Troubleshooting